TM Forum's Collaboration Program is a "Virtual Research and Development Consortium"

 The online community environment enables members to participate in general discussions, socialize ideas and build consensus for project proposals.
 Members may share versions of documents which are being used for general community information and/or for the creation of a project charter.

 Once a project is approved, a secure project area is created for project work and the initial team participants will be notified that they can now join the project.
-Member participants can then make an online request to join a project and will be granted access to the project area.
+Member participants can make an online request to join a project and will be asked to confirm that they understand the IPR mode and that their participation is governed by the Forum's IP Policy.

-When such authorization is received, the eligible person will be given access to the project area (becoming a Team Participant in the terms of the IPR Policy), and will be notified as such.
-Until such authorization is received, they will not be able to join the project.
+When authorization is received, the eligible person will be given access to the project area (becoming a Team Participant in the terms of the IPR Policy), and will be notified as such.
+Until authorization is received, the Eligible person will not be able to join the project.

 Project teams may use a combination of working mechanisms, as they deem appropriate, such as: